robchirpich/Almost-Self-Driving-Car-Project/readme.txt

 For this project, there was no camera attached to the RC car, but it would have been possible to attach a camera to the RC car and connect it to the Raspberry Pi 4 via a USB port and open the camera device instead of the input video file that we used to process real-time video.

-The first part of this project was to connect all the pieces together as follows:
+*** [hardware set-up] The first part of this project was to connect all the pieces together as follows:

 First, the LIDAR sensor was connected to the Raspberry Pi 4.